hoaproject/Central/README.md

 # Hoa\Registry ![state](http://central.hoa-project.net/State/Registry)

 This library offers a static registry that stores key/value combinations.
-Any kind of PHP variable can be stored: an array, an object, a resource, etc..
+Any kind of PHP variable can be stored: an array, an object, a resource…

 ## Quick usage

 As a quick example, we set an entry and retrieve it.
 The retrieval can be done with a static method on the `Hoa\Registry\Registry` class and also using the `hoa://` protocol.

     Hoa\Register\Registry::set('foo', 'bar');
     var_dump(